alextrippel/05-FPS-Maze/README.md

 Collectable key which opens an exit
-Enemy which deals damage upon contact and makes sounds upon approach, as well as a death effect Exploding barrel which deals damage if too close, and can blast the player upwards Player takes damage while on top of walls to prevent walking atop the maze Game open screen, pause screen with button remapping CSG blocks that impede progress until shot and destroyed Visible healthbar
+Enemy which deals damage upon contact and makes sounds upon approach, as well as a death effect Exploding barrel which deals damage if too close, and can blast the player upwards Player takes damage while on top of walls to prevent walking atop the maze too long (but still useful for some shortcuts) Game open screen, pause screen with button remapping CSG blocks that impede progress until shot and destroyed Visible healthbar
-Red screen effect when taking damage
+Gradual health regain
+Directional Overhead Light

 ## References
 [Blaster kit, provided by kenney.nl] (https://kenney.nl/assets/blaster-kit#inline-download)